Navigation Photos

 Charleston District Navigation

-Providing safe and navigable waterways is a priority for the District.
+Providing safe and navigable waterways is a priority for the Charleston District.
 To keep the waterways open, the navigation program is responsible for the operation and maintenance of approximately 300 miles of navigation channels, which includes Charleston Harbor, several coastal inlets (Folly River, Jeremy Creek and Murrells Inlet), and the Atlantic Intracoastal Waterway in South Carolina.
-To ensure that these channels are maintained to their authorized depth, the District has a state-of-the-art survey vessel that uses a multi-beam sonar system for high resolution coverage of the harbor floors to provide data and survey maps.
-The newest survey vessel to join the District’s fleet is the 26 feet long SV Heiselman which features a catamaran-style hull, a throttle system and a powered hydraulic steering system.
+To ensure these channels are maintained to their authorized depth, the District has a state-of-the-art survey vessel that uses a multi-beam sonar system for high resolution coverage of the harbor floors to provide data and survey maps.
+The newest survey vessel to join the District’s fleet is the 26-foot-long SV Heiselman which features a catamaran-style hull, a throttle system and a powered hydraulic steering system.
 The SV Heiselman will serve as the District’s primary small survey vessel, carrying all of the survey gear and bridging the gap between our inshore and offshore vessels.
 The survey program also uses a LiDAR system mounted on ATVs to conduct beach conditions surveys, which is often utilized by other Corps districts.

 The navigation program is vital to the nation’s economy.
-Our nation’s coastal transportation system encompasses a network of navigable channels, ports, harbors, and infrastructure maintained by the Corps, as well as publicly and privately owned vessels, terminals, inter-modal connections, shipyards, and repair facilities.
-Coastal navigation is a key element of State and local government economic development and job-creation efforts, and is essential in maintaining economic competitiveness and national security.
+Our nation’s coastal transportation system encompasses a network of navigable channels, ports, harbors and infrastructure maintained by the Corps, as well as publicly and privately owned vessels, terminals, inter-modal connections, shipyards and repair facilities.
+Coastal navigation is a key element of state and local government economic development and job-creation efforts and is essential in maintaining economic competitiveness and national security.

 Federal Navigation Channel Setback Information